-The Design-Build Team shall not incorporate any revisions to future intermediate into a Schedule Update unless the revisions are minor and have been previously accepted by the Engineer.
+The Design-Build Team shall not incorporate any revisions into a Schedule Update unless the revisions are minor and have been previously accepted by the Engineer.
 Any documentation regarding the Minor Revisions shall be submitted to the NCTA.
 The schedule update narrative shall include documentation of any revisions previously verbally approved by the Engineer.